-I get the feeling this man in the painters uniform was eavesdropping, as he instantly rushed over, placed a cup on my head and offered to perform the William Tell trick on me.
+I think this man in the painters' uniform was eavesdropping, as he instantly rushed over, placed a cup on my head, and offered to perform the William Tell trick on me.
 Impressively, he shot it straight off (it seemed a little pedantic to point out that, if he was trying to add to the authenticity of the evening, he really should have killed me).

 Somewhere past a big plastic spider web we found a curtained room, behind which a nightmarish woman with an orifice for a face exchanged my card for an explanation of the true meaning of Interzone.

 Except that didn’t happen, because they’d shut up shop at midnight.
 Instead, we just walked in on a group of people drinking beers and cups of tea.
 One of them gave us a quick demonstration of what the vagina face mask would have looked like if we’d gotten there on time.

 By this point, everyone else was cutting their losses and heading back into town.
 Jake and I decided to beat the rush for the taxis and ended up sharing a cab with a boy with long hair, who, having been told he couldn't smoke in the car, offered us all a bump of ketamine.
 Another night entirely started from there—one that I imagine Burroughs may have enjoyed far more.